BeSmarteeInc/laravel-mailchimp-driver/README.md

 MANDRILL_KEY=<your key>
 ```

-Add the Mandrill mailer to your `config/mail.php`:
+Add the Mailchimp mailer to your `config/mail.php`:

 ```php
 // config/mail.php